christinehc/christinehc.github.io/about-me.md

 permalink: /about-me/
 ---

-## Summary

-* Data scientist in computational biology and cheminformatics research
+I am a data scientist specializing in computational biology and cheminformatics.
-  - My job is to digest (_sorry, couldn't resist_) huge analytical datasets into information about molecules, whether structure- or activity-related in nature.
+My job is to digest (_couldn't resist_) huge analytical datasets into critical information bout molecules, whether structure- or activity-related in nature.

-* Studied materials science and engineering, data science, and chemistry
+My background is in materials science and engineering, data science, and chemistry.
-  - A (stringently air- and water-free) piece of my heart still lies in inorganic chemistry and nanomaterials ❤
+A stringently air- and water-free piece of my heart still lies in inorganic chemistry and nanomaterials ❤

 ## Past Projects